michealengland/theme-contrast-analyzer/readme.md

 https://developer.wordpress.org/block-editor/tutorials/javascript/js-build-setup/

 # Contrast Notes:
-- Currently contrast is calculated with an 18px font size.
+- Currently, contrast is calculated with an 18px font size.
 AA is a contrast of 3.0 or higher and AAA is a contrast of 7.0 or higher.

 ## Changelog
 ### 0.0.2